Fiona Stanley Hospital

 Located at the centre of a health, education and research precinct at Murdoch, Fiona Stanley Hospital will not only be Western Australia's flagship health facility, it will be one of the best public hospitals in Australia.

-Opening in 2014, the $2 billion 783-bed hospital will be the major emergency centre servicing Perth’s southern suburbs and regional Western Australia, and will offer the most up-to-date medical technology and a full range of acute medical and surgical services.
+With its staged opening successfully underway since October 2014, the $2 billion 783-bed hospital will be the major emergency centre servicing Perth’s southern suburbs and regional Western Australia, and will offer the most up-to-date medical technology and a full range of acute medical and surgical services.

 Among its numerous services and facilities it will include a state-of-the-art emergency centre, the State burns unit, a mental health unit, WA's first comprehensive cancer services south of the river and a 140-bed State rehabilitation service.